peter1000/enlightenment/README.md

 It will explain you what's a collection, a git, a port, the tools around 'cards' etc
 ### Introduction
 How does this works ?
 This git contains the 2 "enlightenment" and "enlightenment-extra" collections.
 As other collections, they have to be in the right order.
 The "enlightenment-extra" collection need the "enlightenment" collection.
-Please note that you should use the houaphan version of the 'base', 'cli' and 'gui' collections.
-The 'houaphan' selection will be done automatically by setting the variable VERSION to houaphan (step2).
+Please note that you should use the current version of the 'base', 'cli' and 'gui' collections.
+The 'current' selection will be done automatically by setting the variable VERSION to core (step2).

 ### How does this works:
-First we get this git and the houaphan git localy (step1) as normal user.
+First we get this git and the core git localy (step1) as normal user.
 As we want to install a NuTyX base system in a local directory, we need to become root admin.
-Before installing the NuTyX in a chroot, we adjust some configuration files (step 2) so that the install-houaphan script pickup them during the installation (step 3).
+Before installing the NuTyX in a chroot, we adjust some configuration files (step 2) so that the install-nutyx script pickup them during the installation (step 3).
 Once the chroot is in place, we want to make the 2 git projects visible into the chroot (step 4 and 5).
 Now we are ready to start, so we can enter into the chroot (step 6).
 As we installed a minimal set of packages, we first need to install the 'devel' packages and some extra tools (step 6 and 7).
 Once this is done, we have 2 choices.
-Because all the packages of this git collections will depend on the 'houaphan' collections (base,cli or gui) we need to synchronize them (step 8).
+Because all the packages of this git collections will depend on the 'core' collections (base,cli or gui) we need to synchronize them (step 8).
 Either we synchronize ALL the existing binaries, means we just want to update a few packages (case 1).
 Either we want to build ALL the binaries ourself (case 2).
 So Case 1, we should use option -s and for case 2 it will be -a
 ### How to test this git:

 #### 1. Clone it in your home directory